On the Adversarial Transferability of Generalized "Skip Connections": Theoretical Analysis of SGM

 \section{Theoretical Analysis of SGM}

-From a data distribution perspective, we know that deep models can properly classify the i.i.d samples with the training data while failing to classify the out-of-distribution (OOD) samples, therefore, moving samples out of their original distribution causes difficulties for different models to classify this kind of OOD sample, which explains the transferability of adversarial examples to a certain degree \cite{zhu2022toward}.
-The farther away from the original distribution, the higher adversarial transferability.
-To characterize the above property, \cite{zhu2022toward} proposed a metric measuring the similarity between adversarial attack direction $\nabla_\vx \ell$ and the direction of moving sample away from its original data distribution $p_D(\vx|y)$~(Intrinsic attack) called AAI~(Alignment between the Adversarial attack and Intrinsic attack):
+From a data distribution perspective, deep models tend to perform well on samples that are independently and identically distributed (IID) with the training data, but often fail to generalize to out-of-distribution (OOD) inputs.
+Therefore, adversarial examples crafted in directions that move samples away from the original data distribution tend to achieve higher transferability.
+This suggests that a perturbation achieves better transferability when it aligns more closely with the direction that shifts the sample distribution away from the training data \cite{zhu2022toward}.
+Utilizing this property, \cite{zhu2022toward} proposed a metric measuring the similarity between adversarial attack direction $\nabla_\vx \ell$ and the direction of moving sample away from its original data distribution $p_D(\vx|y)$~(Intrinsic attack) called AAI~(Alignment between the Adversarial attack and Intrinsic attack) to measure the transferability of a given attack:

 where $\vv$ is the Gaussian random vector $\vv\sim\mathcal{N}(0,\mathbf{I})$ and $C$ is a constant only related to the data distribution.
 Although the ground truth data distribution is not known, we can easily estimate its gradient $\nabla_x {\text{log}} p_D(\vx|y)$ via Langevin dynamics \cite{song2019generative}, and the gradient only considers attacks from the view of data distribution, which is supposed to be a general attack that can transfer well among different models.
 As demonstrated in \cite{zhu2022toward}, larger AAI means the attack direction aligns better with the direction away from the data distribution and the generated adversarial examples thus enjoying better transferability.